 - This seems to be where Safehold is headed as of the fourth book.
 Characters are added faster than they're killed off, and with all the checking in on minor figures like Gorjah, hundreds of pages can pass before the big players like Nahrman so much as make an appearance.
 And of course, since many of those big players are spying on everyone else, they spend a lot of pages discussing new developments before they actually decide to take action on any given situation.

 - Book 5 finishes what was originally going to be book 1.
 Honor Harrington has just his the second half of the story in book 14.

 - Safehold gets better by the end of book five and as of book six it gets more speed, as various Character Development story arcs are wrapped up and long-awaited war on the main continent finally starts.

 - David Weber in the past couple years became an adopted parent, and thus has stated between his own tendency for doorstoppers and a need to pay for college he's deliberately splitting up novels.

-- Girl Genius: Agatha has been trying to get into and/or repair Castle Heterodyne for at least two years now.
-Tarvek was critically ill and about to die for just short of 15 months.
+- Girl Genius: Agatha spent nearly four years (12/26/07-11/02/11) taking control of and repairing her family castle.
+During said arc, Tarvek was critically ill and about to die for just short of 15 months.
 The general concept is lampshaded in this strip.
 And again here, "It only seem like deyz been in de kestle a long time!"

 - In Pirates of Dark Water, the crew got their hands on the first two of the thirteen treasures of rule in the five episode mini-series, five more in the next eight episode 1st season, before taking the entirety of the second season to get their hands on one more.
 Then came cancellation with only 8/13 found note .